Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/index.md

 <img src="images/banner2.PNG" align="middle"/>

-# Unity Perception Package (com.unity.perception)
+# Unity Perception Package Documentation (com.unity.perception)

-The Perception package provides a toolkit for generating large-scale datasets for perception-based machine learning, training and validation.
-It is focused on capturing ground truth for Camera-based use cases.
-In the future, the Perception package will include other types of sensors and machine learning tasks.
+## Preview package

+This package is available as a preview, so it is not ready for production use.
+The features and documentation in this package might change before it is verified for release.

 Visit the pages below for in-depth documentation on inidividual components of the package.